mcibique/vue-testing-examples/README.md

 });
 ```

 Simple, huh?
 Yes, it technically does test what was specified, but it's not very convincing.
-We did lots of shortcuts and we actually never checked whether displayHelp became true or not.
+We did lots of shortcuts and we actually never checked whether `displayHelp` became true or not.
 The callback in `setTimeout` is part of the component's logic but it wasn't called at all.
-What if there is a logic somewhere in the code which cancels the timeout?
+What if there is a logic somewhere in the code canceling the timeout?
 We also cannot check what is the state after 2s.
 Let's add a little more logic to our test:

 ```js
 it('should display help links only after 5s', function () {